CityFlyer Express: Background to British Airways' acquisition of CityFlyer Express

 The main reason for British Airways' acquisition of CityFlyer Express was that CityFlyer held about 13% of Gatwick slots at the time.
 BA did not want these to fall into any competitor's hands.
 BA also needed CityFlyer's slots to expand its Gatwick operation so that it could offer enough feeder services that would help it turn around its loss-making operation at the airport by improving long haul load factors.
-It was hoped that this would shore up the profitability of the UK flag carrier's long haul routes from Gatwick, thereby enabling it to return the entire Gatwick operation to profitability in the long term.
+CityFlyer and its predecessor Connectair/Air Europe Express had a proven track record of operating a network of regional domestic and European scheduled services from Gatwick profitably.
+This was in stark contrast to BA's mainline short haul operation at Gatwick, which had racked up huge losses ever since BA had established a major presence at Gatwick as a result of the British Caledonian and Dan-Air takeovers.